Lung Transplant Surgery for Cystic Fibrosis

 When someone with cystic fibrosis (CF) develops severe lung disease, a lung transplant may be an option.
 People with CF receiving lung transplants remain a small percent of the total CF population and most who get a lung transplant are 30 or older.
 According to the 2017 Patient Registry Annual Data Report, 264 people with CF had received a transplant in 2017 while 146 had been accepted and remained on the waiting list.1

 How common are lung transplants among cystic fibrosis patients?

 The CF Foundation reports that up to half of the people with CF who have had lung transplants were alive 9.5 years after their transplant.2 A Canadian study found that patients who received a lung transplant for CF actually lived longer than people who received lung transplants for other reasons.3

 A double-lung transplant is most common among people with CF, but some receive a double lung and liver transplant, double-lung and heart transplant, or double-lung and kidney transplant.

 Qualifying for a transplant

 In order to receive a lung transplant, the person must be sick enough to need the organs yet still healthy enough to survive what will be a complicated surgery and difficult recovery.
-Their CF doctor will bring up the possibility of a transplant.
+The person and their doctor should discuss lung transplant surgery early on.
+This gives the person time to know the process and get to know the transplant team before they need the surgery.
 If the person is interested, they are referred to an organ transplant center for evaluation.
 In general, people cannot qualify for a lung transplant if they smoke, have HIV, or hepatitis.